Type2t/Type2t/README.md

 ### Hello there, My name is Type2t.
-Hey there, i haven't updated this page i na while so here is my updated readme.
+Hey there, i haven't updated this page in a while so here is my updated readme.
 My online name is Type2t, I am a current college student studying software development with c++.
 I am hopeful with finish my 4 years with a degree in Software Engineering with a minor in Cybersecurity.
 I have a background in Computer maintaince and Networking.

 - 🔭 I’m currently working on silly projects